prantlf/tehanu/packages/tape/README.md

 [![NPM version](https://badge.fury.io/js/tehanu-repo-tape.png)](http://badge.fury.io/js/tehanu-repo-tape)

-Reports the test progress on the console using the [TAP] protocol format.
+Reports the test progress of tests written with [tehanu] on the console using the [TAP] protocol format.

 ## Synopsis